 Check Out Individual Retirement Plan Options

-"If an individual has earned income and doesn't qualify for an employer-sponsored retirement plan, he can usually open an IRA or Roth IRA and fund this account instead," said Harding.
+“If an individual has earned income and doesn’t qualify for an employer-sponsored retirement plan, he can usually open an IRA or Roth IRA and fund this account instead,” Harding said.

-Contributions to an IRA are limited to $5,500 if you're under 50 years old or $6,500 if you are 50 or older for 2017.
-Or, your contributions cannot be more than your taxable compensation for the year, if your compensation was less than $5,500 (or $6,500).
-So if you find a gig that pays you $1,500 and that's your only taxable compensation for the year, you can't contribute more than $1,500 to an IRA.
+Annual contributions to an IRA are limited to $6,000 if you’re under 50 years old or $7,000 if you are 50 or older for 2020.
+Or, your contributions cannot be more than your taxable compensation for the year, if your compensation was less than $6,000 (or $7,000 for those 50 or older).
+So if you find a gig that pays you $1,500 and that’s your only taxable compensation for the year, you can’t contribute more than $1,500 to an IRA.

 Take Advantage of Your Spouse’s Retirement Plan

-Let's say you're not able to find a full-time job for the entire year and you have no taxable compensation.
-However, your spouse's taxable compensation is $50,000.
-Your spouse can contribute and deduct $5,500 to an IRA — and so can you, thanks to the Kay Bailey Hutchison Spousal IRA Limit.
+Let’s say you’re not able to find a full-time job for the entire year and you have no taxable compensation.
+However, your spouse’s taxable compensation is $50,000.
+Your spouse can contribute to an IRA — and so can you, up to $5,500 per year, thanks to the Kay Bailey Hutchison Spousal IRA Limit.